Olo Fiti Vaai: Political career

-Vaai was first elected to the Samoan Parliament in the 2006 Samoan general election as MP for Gagaʻemauga No. 2, running as a candidate for the Samoan Democratic United Party (SDUP).
-Following the collapse of the SDUP in 2008 he joined the Tautua Samoa Party, resulting in his seat being declared vacant by the Speaker.
+Vaai was first elected to the Samoan Parliament in the 2006 Samoan general election as the MP for Gagaʻemauga No. 2, running as a candidate for the Samoan Democratic United Party (SDUP).
+Following the collapse of the SDUP in 2008 he joined the Tautua Samoa Party (TSP), resulting in his seat being declared vacant by the Speaker.
 The decision was overturned by the Supreme Court of Samoa in July 2009, and Vaai retained his seat.
-He was re-elected as a Tautua candidate in the 2011 election.
+He was re-elected as a TSP candidate in the 2011 election.

 In 2015 Vaai decided to switch electorates and contest the seat of Salega East in the 2016 election following a decision by his village to reject a tourism project he had proposed.
 As a result, he was disqualified from Parliament as he was no longer eligible to represent his old seat.
-He subsequently announced plans to form a new political party and contested the election as an independent, but after winning re-election he re-joined Tautua.
+He subsequently announced plans to form a new political party and contested the election as an independent, but after winning re-election he re-joined the TSP.
 When he switched electorates, he adopted a new title, becoming Olo Fiti Vaai.
 In the 2016 term he was a vocal critic of the government, being called a "One man Opposition Party" by the media.
 In May 2019 he was removed from the Finance and Expenditure Committee after criticising government spending decisions.
 In December 2019 he called on the government to launch an inquiry into the 2019 Samoa measles outbreak, saying "we failed you, Samoa".

-In October 2020 Vaai registered to run as a candidate for the F.A.S.T. party in the 2021 election.
-As a result his seat was declared vacant under anti-party-hopping provisions.
+In October 2020 Vaai registered to run as a candidate for the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party in the 2021 election.
+As a result, his seat was declared vacant under anti-party-hopping provisions.
 On 14 December 2020 the decision was declared unlawful and invalid by the Supreme Court of Samoa.

 On 24 May 2021 he was appointed Minister of Works, Transport and Infrastructure in the elected cabinet of Fiamē Naomi Mataʻafa.
 The appointment was disputed by the caretaker government.
 On 23 July 2021 the Court of Appeal ruled that the swearing-in ceremony was constitutional and binding, and that FAST had been the government since 24 May.

 In June 2022, Olo announced that he would be suing opposition leader Tuila'epa Sa'ilele Malielegaoi for defamation.
 Tuila'epa had previously alleged that Olo registered a government automobile as his private property, which the opposition leader claimed was the equivalent of theft.
 Olo said that comment dishonoured his family and constituency.
 In addition, Olo also filed a lawsuit against Maota o Vi'iga, a Samoan radio station based in Australia, for echoing Tuila'epa's claims.

+On 15 January 2025 Vaai, Prime Minister Mataʻafa, and four other cabinet ministers were expelled from FAST, following a power struggle between Mataʻafa and party chairman Laʻauli Leuatea Polataivao.
+Vaai and the other expelled members rejected their expulsion, denounced it as unconstitutional, and claimed they were still members of FAST.

+He lost his seat at the 2025 Samoan general election.